justinchoi001/liferay-learn-0/commerce/user-guide/getting-started/accelerators/using-the-minium-accelerator-to-jump-start-your-b2b-store/README.md

 ![Product Specifications](./images/05.png)

-_The sample data exists as a demonstration purpose and thus can be deleted safely if a store administrator plan to use Minium to jump-start their store site._
+_The sample data is added for demonstration purposes and can be deleted safely if a store administrator plan to use Minium as a basis for their store site._

 ## Search

 Minium makes it easy for buyers to search the catalog quickly.
 In addition to the omni-search bar, Minium has a special keyboard shortcut to open the search bar.
-On the _Catalog_ main page, enter the forward slash (/) which opens the Search bar.
+On the _Catalog_ main page, pressing forward slash (/) will open and focus the Search bar.

 ![Search using forward slash](./images/06.png)